megabitid/LostnFound_Backend/resources/docs/groups/v1-history-dashboard-api.md

 Normally you do that after admin verify a claim based on that barang_id.

 ### orderBy query supported fields:
-* All field of claim detail
+* All field of its detail

 > Example request: